DrylandEcology/rSW2utils/README.md

 <a name="code_documentation"></a>
 #### Code documentation
-  * This is based on the
+  * This is based on the section
-    [section 'Object documentation' in Wickham's book 'R packages'][r-pkgs man]
+    ['Object documentation' of the book 'R packages' by Wickham][r-pkgs man]
   * Use [roxygen2 formatting][] to write inline code documentation of functions
   * Use regular R-style comments to additionally document code
   * Update help pages and the `NAMESPACE` file with the command